joshuaMarple/marplesyrup/_posts/2025-03-20-marple_syrup.markdown

 #### Aren't other electrolytes important?
 They are, but not during exercise.
 In fact, according to Saturday Nutrition, the addition of potassium actually [decreases hydration](https://www.youtube.com/watch?v=FNL00bGE5LY).
 Your sweat is predominately water, but sodium is the next most important thing.
 The other trace electrolytes in our blood simply don't add up.

+#### Is this only for running?
+Can I use it for any activity?

+Use it anywhere you might use Gatorade as well.
+Rather than mixing to a syrupy consistency, you can add the powder to a water bottle, same as you might for Gatorade or Skratch.
+I often use this when cycling, where the gel consistency may not be desirable.

 #### Isn't this just salty Kool Aid?
 Yes it absolutely is.